junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The bunker is bustling like the busiest happy hour bar.
 Ghosts of their family and friends gather around as they rush in.

-Dean carries Cas to his own room -- his room has better memory foam mattress, his brain reasons -- and takes off his shoes and coat to let him lie down in a comfortable posture.
+Dean carries Cas to his own room -- his room has a better memory foam mattress, his brain reasons -- and takes off his shoes and coat to let him lie down in a comfortable posture.

 "What happened?"
 Bobby asks, standing by the door of his room, concerned.